How artificial intelligence is changing the healthcare industry

 - In January 2020, researchers successfully experimented with an AI system based on a Google Deep Mind algorithm capable of breast cancer detection.

 - Computer programs play an essential part in medical research, patient identification, disease treatment, drug discovery/development, pharmaceutical production/manufacturing, genetic testing, diagnostic procedures, medical services, and radiological imaging techniques such as X-rays.
 And any mobile app development company can create apps for health.

 - Across the globe, medical institutions have developed AI algorithms for their departments.

 - Large technology companies like Google and IBM have also developed AI algorithms for healthcare.
 Additionally, hospitals are looking for AI software to support operational initiatives that increase cost-saving, improve patient satisfaction, and satisfy their staff and workforce needs.

 - An American company called IBM Research believes AI could soon become capable of diagnosing diseases earlier, preventing injuries before they occur, and finding cures faster and cheaper.

 - Currently, the US is investing billions of dollars to progress the development of AI in healthcare.
-But using artificial intelligence in healthcare for diagnosis and treatment plans can often be challenging to collaborate with clinical workflows and EHR- electronic health record systems.
+But using artificial intelligence in healthcare for diagnosis and treatment plans can often be challenging to collaborate with clinical workflows and Custom EHR- electronic health record systems.